ideos/gloe/docs/source/theory.md

-# Gloe\'s theory
+# Gloe's theory

-The main idea behind Gloe is constraint the implementation of a specific flow into a formalized and type-safe pipeline (or execution graph).
-Every piece (or node) of this pipeline is responsible to transform its input into the input of the next piece, composing a sequential execution process.
-No code of this flow can be executed out of these pieces and each node of a graph is called Transformer.
+The main idea behind Gloe is constraining the implementation of a specific flow into a formalized and type-safe pipeline (or execution graph).
+Every piece (or node) of this pipeline is responsible for transforming its input into the input of the next piece, thereby composing a sequential execution process.
+No code from this flow can be executed outside these pieces, and each node in the graph is called a Transformer.

 Basic structure of a Graph:
 ```